bukiro/PECS/README.md

 - [ ] - Implement all Armors
 - [ ] - Implement all Shields
 - [ ] - Implement all Consumables
+- [ ] - Implement all Adventuring Gear
 - [ ] - Implement one full Class with Feats and Features
 - [x] - Feat requirements
 - [x] - Equipment (weapons, armor, shields) -> Abilities, Armor, Attacks, Skills